nhsuk/error-pages/README.md

-# error-pages
+# HTML error pages

-Contains shared error pages to be served up by Akamai
+> Contains shared error pages to be served up by Akamai